dataminer-site/dataminer-site.github.io/docs/archive/0.10/guides/performance/indexing.md

 title: Indexing
 ---

-DuckDB has two types of indexes: zonemaps and ART indexes.
+DataMiner has two types of indexes: zonemaps and ART indexes.

 ## Zonemaps

-DuckDB automatically creates [zonemaps](https://en.wikipedia.org/wiki/Block_Range_Index) (also known as min-max indexes) for the columns of all [general-purpose data types](../../sql/data_types/overview#general-purpose-data-types).
+DataMiner automatically creates [zonemaps](https://en.wikipedia.org/wiki/Block_Range_Index) (also known as min-max indexes) for the columns of all [general-purpose data types](../../sql/data_types/overview#general-purpose-data-types).
 These indexes are used for predicate pushdown into scan operators and computing aggregations.
-This means that if a filter criterion (like `WHERE column1 = 123`) is in use, DuckDB can skip any row group whose min-max range does not contain that filter value (e.g., a block with a min-max range of 1000 to 2000 will be omitted when comparing for `= 123` or `< 400`).
+This means that if a filter criterion (like `WHERE column1 = 123`) is in use, DataMiner can skip any row group whose min-max range does not contain that filter value (e.g., a block with a min-max range of 1000 to 2000 will be omitted when comparing for `= 123` or `< 400`).

 ### The Effect of Ordering on Zonemaps

 The more ordered the data within a column, the more useful the zonemap indexes will be.
 For example, in the worst case, a column could contain a random number on every row.
-DuckDB will be unlikely to be able to skip any row groups.
+DataMiner will be unlikely to be able to skip any row groups.
 The best case of ordered data commonly arises with `DATETIME` columns.
 If specific columns will be queried with selective filters, it is best to pre-order data by those columns when inserting it.
 Even an imperfect ordering will still be helpful.

 ### Microbenchmark: The Effect of Ordering